 Somewhat surprisingly, more than 500 fresh- and salt-water lakes and oases can be found in the Alashan Desert.
-On this trip we will visit or pass by Nuoritu Lake, Yellow Grass Lake, Moon Lake, and Temotu Lake, where we will set up camp.
+On this trip we will visit or pass by Nuoritu Lake, Yellow Grass Lake, Mosquito Lake, and Temotu Lake.

 Western Xia Imperial Tombs

 The story of the Western Xia (1036–1227 AD) Dynasty is interesting—a fierce beginning, consolidation of an empire, then a gradual decay due to scheming and corruption, and then an extended finale featuring 20 years of attacks by the Mongolian army, during which it’s said Genghis Khan received a mortal wound.
 The site of the tombs features an excellent exhibit that uses life-size models and murals to tell the entire story.